abingdonpta/abingdonpta/content/roles.md

 - **Time of day**: Immediately after school day and competition time
 - **Months**: Unsure

+There are other educational programs available to elementary school students, like [🏃‍♂️ Boys Gotta Run](https://www.boysgottarun.com), and [🔬 Science Olympiad](https://www.soinc.org/), with which Abingdon has little or no participation experience; however, the PTA could support Abingdon's participation provided that we have a motivated volunteer.

 ## 🏘️ Community Relations Role Descriptions

 ### 🧥 Winter Clothing Drive